Frequently Asked Questions

 Q. What if I need new lines?

 A. Direct Save Telecom can install new lines and services.
 We simply arrange and manage the installation for you.
 A BT Openreach Engineer will arrive and fit the equipment accordingly.
-A new line installation normally costs £118.80 but we currently offering FREE line installation in return for an 18 month agreement.
+A new line installation normally costs £118.80 but we currently offering line installation for only £39.95 in return for an 18 month agreement.
 When the new line has been installed we will invoice you again for the first partial month plus the next whole calendar month, thereafter you will be invoiced monthly.

 Q. Can I get broadband?